Deltares/hydromt/docs/dev/migrating-to-v1.rst

 Components are objects that the `Model` class can delegate work to.
 Typically, they are associated with one object such as a grid, forcing or tables.
 To be able to work within a `Model` class properly a component must implement the following methods:

-- `read`: reading the component and it's data from disk.
+- `read`: reading the component and its data from disk.
 - `write`: write the component in its current state to disk in the provided root.

 Additionally, it is highly recommended to also provide the following methods:

 - `set`: provide the ability to override the current data in the component.
-- `create`: the ability to construct the component and it's data from the provided arguments.
+- `create`: the ability to construct the component and its data from the provided arguments.

 It may additionally implement any necessary functionality.
 Any implemented functionality should be available to the user when the plugin is loaded, both from the Python interpreter as well as the `yaml` file interface.
 However, to add some validation, functions that are intended to be called from the yaml interface need to be decorated with the `@hydromt_step` decorator like so: